CollaborativeRoboticsLab/fp_perception/docs/server_system.md

 1. Client calls `PerceptionSentiment` with `use_device_audio=true`.
 2. Server transcribes the rolling audio buffer.
 3. Server runs sentiment on the transcription and returns `(label, score)`.

+### Device vision or external image -> image analysis

+1. Client calls `PerceptionImageAnalysis` with a `prompt`.
+2. If `use_device_vision=true`, server captures a frame from the configured vision driver; otherwise it uses the request-provided `sensor_msgs/Image`.
+3. Server calls the image analysis driver and returns the model output text.